flanksource/docs/mission-control/docs/config-db/concepts/masking.md

 | ------ | ----------------------------------------- | -------- | -------- |
 | `type` | Type is the config type to apply the mask | `string` | `true`   |

-`Config DB` allows selectively applying masks to certain types of configs.
-So you could apply a mask to all the `Config` types and another mask to all the `Secret` types.
+Config DB allows selectively applying masks to certain types of configs.
+Therefore, you can apply a mask to all the `Config` types and another mask to all the `Secret` types.

 :::info
 Masks are applied in the order they are specified in the configuration file.